tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 - <**<http://distrowatch.com>**> can help you decide

-- one of the most popular is Ubuntu
+- One of the most popular is Ubuntu

-- distros can be divided into groups by their package formats and management systems
+- Distros can be divided into groups by their package formats and management systems

     - Debian: 'deb' format, 'aptitude' package manager

-    - Fedora: rpm format, 'yum' package manager
+    - Fedora: 'rpm' format, 'yum' package manager

     - there are many others: ...